 Our VTC is fortunate to have a Veteran Justice Outreach Coordinator on our team who can link veterans with the programs, benefits, and services they have earned.

 All of our participants have the support of our Mentor Program.
 A veteran mentor acts as a coach, guide, role model, advocate, and support system for each participant.

 The length of the Program is based on each participant’s progress in identified problem areas as described in measurable terms on their individualized treatment plan.
 This typically takes a minimum of 12 months.

-Who pays for Veterans Treatment Court?,
+Who Pays For Veterans Treatment Court?,

 There will be fines and costs assessed to your case that must be paid in full before you can graduate from VTC.
-The cost for testing and treatment are paid for by our VTC grant and Veterans Affairs, if eligible.
+The cost for testing and treatment are paid for by our VTC grant and Veterans Services, if eligible.